hfridholm/korsord/NOTES.md

 This is doing more computational work, but prevents obvious bad words from being traversed from the first "good" letter
 (when the second letter is obviously "bad")

-- fix problem with skyrocketing block_count
-I have a fealing that the problem is that singles (1 letter words) don't get restored

-Problem in horiz/vert_word_embed:

-new_grid can have been changed (and have in experiments), that way, when resetting the grid later downwards here, The old grids (probaly empty) squares will overwrite new grid (This is what causes the empty lines from forming)

 Each sample counts as 0.01 seconds.